aio-libs/aiozipkin/docs/index.rst

-**aiozipkin** is Python 3.5+ module that adds distributed tracing capabilities from asyncio_ applications with zipkin (http://zipkin.io) server instrumentation.
+**aiozipkin** is Python 3.5+ module that adds distributed tracing capabilities for asyncio_ applications with zipkin (http://zipkin.io) server instrumentation.

 zipkin_ is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
 It manages both the collection and lookup of this data.
 Zipkin’s design is based on the Google Dapper paper.

-Applications are instrumented with  **aiozipkin** report timing data to zipkin_.
+Applications instrumented with **aiozipkin** report timing data to zipkin_.
 The Zipkin UI also presents a Dependency diagram showing how many traced requests went through each application.
 If you are troubleshooting latency problems or errors, you can filter or sort all traces based on the